steven7mwesigwa/java-tutorials/project-lombok/nonnull/src/main/java/com/stevenmwesigwa/nonnull/README.md

-## If you want to follow along with the content, check my blog here : https://stevenmwesigwa.com/blog/6
+## If you want to follow along with the content, check out the blog post here : https://stevenmwesigwa.com/blog/6